-- 1. Employee training training will be provided to Managers and all new employees on forced labour and child labour. - 2.
+- 1. Employee training ongoing development of new hire orientation and Management training, ensuring education and communication of WHCLP policies. - 2.
 Harassment incidents reporting on harassment incidents will be included in the quarterly safety reports.
-WHCLP has zero-tolerance for workplace violence and harassment,
+WHCLP has zero-tolerance for workplace violence and harassment, - 3.
+Governance WHCLP will review policies in 2025 and assess compliance thereof.